ahnpj/security-operations-workflows/identity-and-access-management/active-directory-iam-operations-and-permission-validation/workflow-execution.md

 This ensured that only users within those specific OUs would be restricted, while IT staff retained full access.

-#### Step 6G — Automatically lock workstations and servers after 5 minutes of inactivity
+##### 🔷 6G — Automatically lock workstations and servers after 5 minutes of inactivity

 Next, I created a GPO to automatically lock workstations and servers after 5 minutes of inactivity.
 I named this policy "Auto Lock Screen".